raspberrychris/paddleboardmaster/content/post/airefina-inflatable-sup-with-camera-mount.md

 ## Final Verdict

-Well, what can we say...
+Well, what can I say...

 We absolutely love this paddleboard from Airefina!